juliangav/www.julian.is/_posts/2017-01-15-baseline-for-fast-loading-websites.md

 </ul>

 Do you have straight forward & quick to setup techniques you include in your websites?
-Join the conversation on [Twitter](https://twitter.com/juliangav){:target="_blank"}.
+Join the conversation on [Twitter](https://twitter.com/juliangav){:target="_blank" rel="noopener"}.